 This shows the element

-Just above the “O” ring is a dimple in the sheet metal.
+A dimple in the sheet metal is just above the “O” ring.
 It is at 12 O’clock.
-That is the detent to keep the choke lever from “creeping” to the choked position.
+That detent keeps the choke lever from “creeping” to the choked position.

 This shows the choke in the 1/2 way position

 This is the gasket for all air cleaners.
-The hole that is visible at 6 O’clock is the hole that mounts over the roll pin on the top of the transmission.
+The hole that is visible at 6 O’clock in the hole that mounts over the roll pin on the top of the transmission.
 The transmissions for the sports models didn’t have this pin.
 That is the only difference in the transmissions of the years from 61-67.
-The roll pin can be removed easily and installed in another transmission.
-One gasket was provided for both air cleaners.
+The roll pin can be removed easily.

-The sports air cleaner for the BMW motorcycles R50S, R69S and all of the US models.
+The sports air cleaner for the R50S, R69S, and the US models.

 In this photo, one can see the slightly bent inside rim of the bottom plate of the air cleaner.
 That bent part is to locate the air cleaner and keep it from rotating on the transmission.
 This one is less bent than is proper.
 The bends get mangled due to improper mounting of the air cleaner.
 Improperly mounted air cleaners on the sports models will always cause the tuning to be a bit different.
 Fix it.

-The little “dents” in the front of the air cleaner to align the top and bottom.
+The little “dents” in the front of the air cleaner align the top and bottom.

 Original metal cable and wire ties

 These are original NOS cable ties.
 They would rust up the frame where they touched.
 For a restoration, I suggest using modern black wire ties used in electronics.
-For judging at a serious show, just remove the plastic and “gently” install the proper metal ones.
-After the show, replace the metal ties with the plastic ones.
-By not sharply bending the metal ones, they can be reused many times.
+For judging at a serious show, remove the plastic and “gently” install the proper metal ones.
+After the show, replace the metal ties with plastic ones.
+They can be reused many times by not sharply bending the metal ones.

 The VDO clock